jrpotter/bookshelf/README.md

 # bookshelf

 A collection on the study of the books listed below.
-I aim to use [Lean](https://leanprover.github.io/) when possible (with respect to my current level of ability) and fallback to LaTeX when not.
+I aim to use [Lean](https://leanprover.github.io/) when possible and fallback to LaTeX when not.

 - [ ] Apostol, Tom M. Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra.
 2nd ed.
 Vol. 1.
 2 vols.
 Wiley, 1991.
 - [x] Avigad, Jeremy.
 ‘Theorem Proving in Lean’, n.d.